slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ---

-Jupyter has been a great tool for data analysis, data visualisation, machine learning, training and much more.
+Jupyter has been a great tool for data analysis, data visualization, machine learning, training and much more.
 It allows users to run their processes interactively through a user-friendly web interface that's easily accessible, and also be able to share and reproduce their experiments for greater productivity.
 Many of those users usually need to access high-performance computing clusters and resources to run some CPU-intensive algorithms on some data sets that cannot be run locally due to the limited computing resources.
 An example for such clusters is HTCondor which is a high-throughput computing framework used for running distributed computationally-intensive tasks in parallel.
 In this blog post, we show how you can use SLATE platform to deploy a JupyterLab application that can communicate with an external HTCondor pool.
 The deployed application allows its users to import their code (e.g. from GitHub), run it on JupyterLab, and submit CPU-intensive jobs to an HTCondor pool for processing.
 <!--end_excerpt-->